juleshansen/oop/individual/individual.md

 ## Idea 1: the "z" factor

 Look back at the result obtained in part 2.1 and part 3.2.2 (see images below).
 Where does this difference come from?
-What changes should you make to your scripting languages (arguments) and to `ShapeFactory` so that these results are identical?
+What changes should you make to your scripting languages (arguments) and to `ShapeScriptParser` so that these results are identical?

 | result of part 2 | result of part 3 |
 | :-: | :-: |
 | <img src="img/gui_draw_op12345678.png" width=320/> | <img src="img/gui_shapescript2.png" width=320/> |

-Create a script of your own to test that proposition, and modify `ShapeFactory` accordingly.
+Create a script of your own to test that proposition, and modify `ShapeScriptParser` accordingly.

 ## Idea 2: geometric transformations